I Honestly Love You (album)

-I Honestly Love You is the soundtrack to the Australian biographical miniseries Olivia: Hopelessly Devoted to You, the first part of which screened on the Seven Network on 13 May 2018, with the second part to air on 20 May 2018.
+I Honestly Love You is the soundtrack to the Australian biographical miniseries Olivia: Hopelessly Devoted to You, which screened on the Seven Network in two parts on 13 and 20 May 2018.
 The miniseries tells the story of Olivia Newton-John, an Australian singer, songwriter and actress.
-The soundtrack comprises the star of the series, Delta Goodrem, performing covers of iconic songs from Newton-John's career and was released in Australia on 11 May 2018.
+The soundtrack comprises the star of the series, Delta Goodrem, performing covers of songs from Newton-John's career and was released in Australia on 11 May 2018.

-Upon announcement, Goodrem said “Having Olivia as a friend for all these years has been such an incredible gift.
-From a young age, she was an artist I admired and looked up to.”
+Upon announcement, Goodrem said: "Having Olivia as a friend for all these years has been such an incredible gift.
+From a young age, she was an artist I admired and looked up to."

-The album was announced and available for pre-order on 29 April 2018 and came with the pre-order duet "Love Is a Gift", to which Newton-John explains "When we wrote "Love Is a Gift", we wrote it as a love song.
+The album was announced and available for pre-order on 29 April 2018, and came with the pre-order duet "Love Is a Gift", to which Newton-John explains: "When we wrote 'Love Is a Gift', we wrote it as a love song.
 Now, when [Delta and I] sing it, it's about friendship and love between friends and so it still has the same meaning; it's just a different time for the song."